tsobe/lobiani/README.md

 # Development process roadmap
 Monolith-first approach will be used where initially entire backend system is delivered as a single deployment unit, however it will be still modular internally, to allow easier transition to microservices.
-There's gonna be a separate deployment unit for frontend (SPA).
+There's gonna be a separate deployment units for admin and frontend (SPAs).

 ## Milestones
 ### Milestone 1 objectives